enz091218/WCSorteo/replit.md

 ## Recent Changes
 ### November 22, 2025
--   **Created Overlay 3** (`overlay3.html`): New broadcast overlay with vertical layout featuring 3 rows × 4 columns grid (12 groups) and centered bombo at the bottom.
-Uses SVG transforms to reposition groups from overlay2.html base without modifying internal coordinates.
-Fully maintains Socket.IO synchronization and all advanced features (drag-and-drop, highlighting, loading screen, etc.).
+-   **Created Overlay 3** (`overlay3.html`): New broadcast overlay with 3 rows × 4 columns vertical layout.
+Groups are distributed evenly across the screen with the bombo centered at the bottom.
+Built on overlay2.html foundation with SVG transform wrappers to reposition all 12 groups and 4 bombo containers.
+Maintains full Socket.IO synchronization, drag-and-drop, highlighting, loading screen, and all advanced features from overlay2.
 -   **Updated index.html**: Added new card for Overlay 3 in main pages section with link and copy button functionality.